mui/material-ui/CONTRIBUTING.md

 When submitting a new component, please add it to the [lab](https://github.com/mui-org/material-ui/tree/master/packages/material-ui-lab).

-### Branch structure
+## Branch structure

-All stable releases are tagged ([view tags](https://github.com/mui-org/material-ui/tags)).
-At any given time, `master` represents the latest development version of the library.
+`master` branch represents development as well as release branch for the latest version of Material-UI (v4.x).
-Patches or hotfix releases are prepared on an independent branch.

-#### `master` is for 4.x

-We will do our best to keep `master` in good shape, with tests passing at all times.
+The two other branches (`v0.x` and `v3.x`) are for legacy versions of Material-UI.

 ### How to increase the chance of being accepted?